 The Digital Preservation Coalition (DPC) is an international charitable foundation which supports digital preservation, helping its members around the world to deliver resilient long-term access to digital content and services through community engagement, targeted advocacy work, training and workforce development, capacity building, good practice and standards, and through good management and governance.
-The DPC exists to secure our digital legacy.
+The DPC is building a welcoming and inclusive global community, working together to bring about a sustainable future for our digital assets.

 The DPC's work, including The BitList is shaped by our values.
-In all that it does, the DPC: